callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

 ### Area

 The second operation I compare is computation of (2-dimensional, planar) area.
-I found that _geo_ outperforms _geos_ with a larger margin than minimum bounding rectangle computation.
-On average, _geo_ computes 8.1 times as many area queries per second as _geos_ (mean from 98 observations after outlier removal with standard deviation of 0.1).
+I found that _geo_ outperforms _geos_ with a larger margin than for minimum bounding rectangle.
+On average, _geo_ computes 8.1 times as many area queries per second as _geos_ (mean from 98 observations (after outlier removal) with standard deviation of 0.1).

 {:refdef: style="text-align: center;"}
 ![](/assets/article_images/geo-geos-perf/area-qps-ratio.svg)